Surgery or IDD Therapy®?

-Clinical study followed 102 patients who underwent repeat back surgery; only 34% had a successful outcome.2
+Further, a clinical study found that only 34% of 102 patients who underwent repeat back surgery had a successful outcome.2

 Typical back surgery recovery time ranges from six weeks to six months, which can cause a major disruption to your life and your job.